Green-Thanos/mev2/README.md

 - Omit required date and other frontmatter for notes
 - Move notes to a backend with dashboard
 - change font (somethign like https://6502.is-a.dev/)
+- Change the links and put the data in another file instead of hardcoding it in various places (such as the page links in components/Nav)

 -- In Development --